batuhankaratobak/post-format-software-installer/README.md

 ## Note

 This repository shares the project structure and source script only.
-Real installer files, official visual assets, and internal license documents should stay outside the repository.
+Real installer files, official visual assets, and internal license documents is outside the repository.